 There is no one set price when it comes to the cost of care, mainly because it depends on many factors.
 The level of needs your loved one may have and the location play a part in determining costs, as does the type of facility.

-Despite the fact that live-in care is one-on-one and bespoke, it can be up to 30% cheaper than a place in a care home.
+Despite the fact that live-in care in the UK is one-on-one and bespoke, it can be up to 30% cheaper than a place in a care home.
 The savings could be even more significant if care is required for a couple.

 There is a chance that the couple would have different needs and therefore, potentially two rooms, in two different care homes, would be required.
 To avoid a painful separation and excessive care costs, live-in care could be a far cheaper alternative.